deestbie/console-docs/docs/venom/quickstart.md

 The add video process involves selecting a video type and specifying camera label, URL, and video format details.

-* Supported video formats include **MP4 HD (1040p)**, and **MP4 (4K)**.
 * Supported video types include **On Demand (VOD)** and **Live Stream**.
+* Supported video formats include **MP4 HD (1040p)**, **MP4 (2K)**, and **MP4 (4K)**.
+* Supported audio compression and encoding scheme is **Advanced Audio Coding (AAC)**
+* See [Technical Specifications](technicalspecifications.md) for detailed video and audio requirements.

+Upload Method:

-* Drag & Drop or Browse upload method is used for VOD videos.
+* **VOD** - Drag & Drop or Browse upload method.
-* Link to external URL is used to add Live Stream videos.
+* **Live Stream** - Link to the following external URLs types:
+  * Origin URL - Input the publishing point URL where the live stream is originally hosted.
+  * Return URL - Input the redirection URL to that the viewer will return to after the live-stream concludes.
+  * Meta URL - Input the meta URL that will typically upload a file that contains modified instructions on how to render particular videos in the player.

+Adding URL Labels:

-* Each external URL is annotated with a unique camera label.
+* Each external URL should be annotated with a unique camera label.
-* For live stream with multiple camera angles, you can add multiple URL with unique camera labels.
+* For a live stream using multiple camera angles, add a URL for each camera angle and specify a camera label that uniquely identifies the camera angle and characteristics.

 **To add a video:**